Stone Cold Steve Austin: Personal life

 In March 2003, during the hours leading up to WrestleMania XIX, Austin was rushed to the hospital for twitchiness and a high heart rate.

 In 2003, Austin denied allegations that he was an alcoholic, stating that wrestling fans had mistaken his character's excessive consumption of beer as a real-life trait of his and insisting that he drinks responsibly.
 In March 2004, he was accused of assaulting his then-girlfriend Tess Broussard during a dispute at his home in San Antonio, Texas, according to a police report.
 No arrests were made and no charges were filed in the case.

 In 2007, the Wrestling Observer newsletter reported that Austin had legally changed his name to Steve Austin.

 In late 2009, Austin married his fourth wife, Kristin Feres.

 In 2014, Austin voiced support for same-sex marriage on his podcast.
 Also in 2014, Austin released his first beer, Broken Skull IPA, with El Segundo Brewing Company in California.
 In March 2022, they released another collaboration, Broken Skull American Lager.
 The beers are distributed in 39 states with El Segundo brewing over 5,000 barrels of Broken Skull annually.

 Austin has owned three ranches: the Broken Skull Ranch was near Tilden, Texas and the Broken Skull Ranch 2.0 in Gardnerville, Nevada.
 Austin is a fan of the Dallas Cowboys as well as the Alabama Crimson Tide.

-In 2023, Austin began competing in desert racing with a UTV.
-He co-owns GFI Racing and drives the No. 316 car in reference to his wrestling catchphrase.
-Austin won the 2024 Valley Off Road Racing Association championship in the Sportsman UTV class before racing the Mint 400 for the first time in 2025, where he was also the grand marshal.